-Liquid Ink: For creating precise, sharp lines with rich, bold color.
-Our Liquid Ink formula is incredibly long wear, which is great when you have the perfect line but can make cleanup difficult
+This will be your go-to for creating precise, sharp lines with rich, bold color.
+Our Liquid Ink Eyeliner is incredibly longwearing, which is great when you have the perfect line but can make cleanup difficult

-Cat Eye / Winged Eye: Your traditional look with a noticeable wing on the end
+Cat Eye or Winged Eye: Your traditional look with a noticeable wing on the end.

 - Take your eyeliner of choice and place a small dot as close to your lash line as possible, where the iris starts near the inner part of your eye.